-North America is characterized by a high penetration of treatment solutions, services, and after-market business.
-The pandemic has accelerated the health-care providers' need for strategic initiatives that address alignment opportunities.
+North America is characterized by a high penetration business.
+The pandemic has accelerated the healthcare providers' need for strategic initiatives that address alignment opportunities.
 Ongoing consolidation of private healthcare providers and hospitals means the competitive landscape continues to be tough, with certain customers adopting longer buying cycles for new treatment solutions but also demand for differentiating technologies such as adaptive radiotherapy and MRI-guidance.